djndl1/CSNotes/shell/ABS.md

 # Basics

-`;;`: terminator in a case option
+- `;;`: terminator in a case option

-`,`: comma operator links together a series of arithymetic operations.
+- `,`: comma operator links together a series of arithmetic operations.
 All are evaluted, but only the last one is returned.

 ```shell
 let "t2 = ((a = 9, 15 / 3))"